Braiding Star FAQ and General Instructions

 What will my braiding star look like?
 This 5 mm thick wool felted braiding star is four inches in diameter and has 8 slots, which means you can weave a cord of up to 7 strands thick.
 The result is a strong, seven strand, braided cord.

 What kind of things can I make?
-You can use hemp cord to make a boho headpiece and attach flowers, use yarn to make friendship bracelets, or use any fiber you wish, really to make things like these: hemp crowns, headbands, hair ties, bracelets, anklets, necklaces, shoe laces, wind chime cords to tie shells or sea glass onto, decorative cords to hang as garland or hang vertically from ceilings, window frames or door frames.
+You can use hemp cord to make a boho headpiece and attach flowers, use embroidery floss or yarn to make friendship bracelets, or use any fiber you wish, really to make things like these: headbands, hair ties, bracelets, anklets, necklaces, shoe laces, wind chime cords to tie shells or sea glass onto, decorative cords to hang as garland or hang vertically from ceilings, window frames or door frames, zipper pulls, backpack embellishments or hand stitch the cords togther into butterflies, doll blankets, doll house rugs or more. .

 What you make is really open to the imagination!

 What kind of fiber should I use?
-We recommend yarns of wool, silk or blended yarns (wool/silk blends) but our staff has also used hemp twine lately to braid Boho headbands.
-They then attached flowers using hot glue or by hand stitching them.
+We recommend hemp cord, as well as yarns of wool, silk or blended yarns (wool/silk blends).
+For Boho hemp braided crowns, we attach flowers using a hot glue or by hand stitching them.
 One of our staff is experimenting with beaded wool yarn blends, a nice yarn with tiny beads already woven throughout the yarn.

 Will you explain some basic directions so I can decide if my child can do this or not?: Sure!
-We’ve had children in our family as young as four using these stars.
-It helps them develop their fine motor and eye-hand coordination.
+We’ve had children in our family as young as five using these stars, but our kids were the most into the craft between seven and nine because their dexterity had developed and they'd become social with friends and often made things with or for their friends.
+Starting at age five or six, though, helps them develop their fine motor and eye-hand coordination, as well as finger dexterity.
 Once they get the hang of it through us modeling the motions and pattern, they returned day after day to add to their braids and were always so proud of their accomplishments.
 Of course, the older your child is, the less help and modeling they need before they catch on.

 Here is a basic overview: